-Individualized drug therapy based on a person’s unique genetic makeup is desirable because of the variability of patient response to medications and the potential for life-threatening drug toxicities.
-Adverse drug reactions are one of the leading causes of death in the United States.
-Dangerous side effects could be greatly reduced if we knew which patients were most likely to respond, or which patients required alternative dosing.
+Individualized drug therapy based on a person’s unique genetic makeup is desirable because of the variability of patient response to medications and the potential for life-threatening drug toxicities; adverse drug reactions are one of the leading causes of death in the United States.
 If clinicians could better predict which individuals are at risk of suffering drug-related toxicities, while also identifying those most likely to benefit, then the overall care of patients could be improved considerably.